India Mediates High-Level Peace Talks for Middle East Stability

 - Link West Policy

-- Neighborhood First Policy
+- Engage West Policy

-- To form a new military bloc
+- Form a military alliance

-How to Prepare International Affairs for Government Exams
+How to Prepare International Affairs for Government Exams — India Mediates High-Level Peace Talks for Middle…

 Focus on India-centric news — India's bilateral visits, MoUs signed, and positions in international bodies.
 This is what domestic exams test.